-The first year of the program comprises intense clinical teaching by attending staff in the field, participation in clinical and immunology seminars weekly, and an exploration of the research programs that are underway at Yale.
+The first year of our program comprises intense clinical teaching by attending staff in the field, participation in weekly clinical and immunology seminars, and an exploration of the research programs that are underway at Yale.

-For fellows who demonstrate skill and commitment to research, the second year and third years are devoted principally to the development, articulation, execution, and writing of a research project in which they learn tools of immunological research and the pitfalls in producing valid data.
-During this time they continue with reduced duties in clinical activities and continue to attend conferences, with the remainder of their time devoted solely to their research efforts.
+For fellows who demonstrate skill and commitment to research, the second and third years are devoted principally to the development, articulation, execution, and writing of a research project that instructs in the tools of immunological research and the pitfalls in producing valid data.
+During this time, fellows continue with reduced duties in clinical activities and continue to attend conferences, with the remainder of their time devoted to research.

-Allergy & Immunology Grand Rounds, Journal Clubs, and Clinical Case Conferences are held every Friday morning from September to June.
-A Summer Lecture Series is offered in July and August to provide fellows with the tools and knowledge to succeed in the clinical arena.
-Fellows may also take courses at the Medical School in basic immunology and translational research through the Investigative Medicine Program, a PhD granting program for physicians, or audit didactic teaching sessions in basic immunology courses designed for graduate students.
+Allergy & Immunology grand rounds, journal clubs, and clinical case conferences are held weekly from September to June.
+A summer lecture series is offered in July and August to provide fellows with the tools and knowledge to succeed in the clinical arena.
+Fellows may also take courses in basic immunology and translational research through the Investigative Medicine Program, a PhD-granting program for physicians, or audit didactic teaching sessions in basic immunology courses designed for graduate students.